stanford-oval/cs294-homework-workdir/hw1/README.md

 This work directory comes with a sample data for restaurants: [`./source-data/restaurants/sample.json`](source-data/restaurants/sample.json).
 It is similar to what you can crawl from yelp.com pages, which contain schema.org markups in the form of [`json-ld`](https://en.wikipedia.org/wiki/JSON-LD).

+### Generate Manifest and Value Datasets
-With this sample data you can simply run the following two commands under `hw1` directory to get a manifest, and a set of value datasets for your skill.
+With this sample data you can simply run the following two commands under `hw1` directory to get a base manifest and a set of value datasets for your skill.

 ```bash
 make restaurants/schema.tt
 make restaurants/parameter-datasets.tsv
 ```

+The first command, will call 3 commands `process-schemaorg`, `normalize-data`, `trim-class` in Genie.
+It takes the source data and check with the schema.org ontology (in `schema.jsonld`), and produce a Thingpedia manifest that only contains the subset of classes and properties in schema.org that are used in your source data.
+The result manifest is stored in `schema.tt`.

+The second command will generate a `parameter-datasets` folder under `restaurants`, which contains the values for each property in source data.
+This will be used by Genie to generate natural sentence with real values.
+It also creates `parameter-datasets.tsv` that provides an index for the datasets.

+### Iterate Natural Language Annotations
 The `schema.tt` contains the function signature of your skill.
 Each function has a list of parameters, and each parameters has one or more canonical annotations.
 Note that we only offer very basic heuristics to automatically generate these annotations.